 - baby carrots, especially with a little dill dip!

 - any raw veggie in the fridge: celery, bell peppers, cherry tomatoes, etc.

-- a simple green salad: call yourself gourmet and just serve up some lettuce with a light vinaigrette
+- a simple green salad: call yourself gourmet and just serve up some lettuce with a light vinaigrette bottled dressing

-- honey mustard
+- honey mustard or just Dijon mustard

 - ranch dressing

 - sour cream or greek yogurt with or without added seasonings stirred in

 - Sriracha sauce--the Peanut LOVES it dabbed on her frozen tilapia!